angular/angular/aio/content/guide/glossary.md

 Observables help you manage asynchronous data, such as data coming from a backend service.
 Observables are used within Angular itself, including Angular's event system and its HTTP client service.

-To use observables, Angular uses a third-party library called Reactive Extensions (RxJS).
 Observables are a proposed feature for ES2016, the next version of JavaScript.
+Currently, Angular provides observables using a third-party library called Reactive Extensions (RxJS).

+For more information, see the [Observables guide](guide/observables).

 ## Output